phitsc/farrmru/Deploy/readme.txt

 BaseKeyName2=c:\blah\mru2.txt

 FarrMostRecentlyUsed.user has the same format as FarrMostRecentlyUsed.config but will never be overwritten with new updates of the plugin.
 Put your own stuff in here.

+Modifier entries in FarrMostRecentlyUsed.user override identical ones in FarrMostRecentlyUsed.config.
+This can be used for example if you choose to install an application in a location other than the default (e.g. not in the default 'Program Files' folder).
+Just duplicate the respective section in your FarrMostRecentlyUsed.user and change the icon path.

 Details on File Dates